Audi S4 Avant estate review

 High-quality materials and common-sense design abounds and there’s as much standard equipment as you could ask for, including sat nav accessed through a 10.1-inch colour display – as we would expect in what is a range-topping car.
 Audi's Virtual Cockpit system is also standard, so the conventional instruments are replaced by an electronic display that can show whichever information you want, including navigation directions on a large, detailed map.

-Other standard S4 equipment includes 19-inch alloy wheels, LED headlights and rear lights, a rear-view camera and an upgraded smartphone interface.
-Buyers can also upgrade to the S4 Black Edition, adding bi-colour alloy wheels, a black exterior styling pack, piano black interior trim and a flat-bottomed steering wheel.
+Other standard S4 Avant equipment includes 19-inch alloy wheels, LED headlights and rear lights, a rear-view camera and an upgraded smartphone interface with Apple CarPlay and Android Auto.
+Buyers can also upgrade to the S4 Avant Black Edition, adding bi-colour alloy wheels, a black exterior styling pack, piano black interior trim and a flat-bottomed steering wheel.

 Practicality & boot space